dmlux/flexible-panel/README.md

     // Create flexible panel view and add entries here...
   }
 ```
 It is important that the consume function gets exported.
 In the example above we assume that the function is included in the export default scope.
-If you separately export each function you have to add an export to the consume function.
+If you separately export each function you also have to add an export to the consume function.

 The `consumeFlexiblePanels` function is called once your package gets activated.
 It will give you a `FlexiblePanelManager` object as an argument.
 You can use the manager to create new Flexible-Panel-Views.